Mamba-Spirit/The_Runner/README.md

 ## Setup
 1. **Connect the LCD**: Ensure the LCD is correctly wired to the Arduino.
+2. **LEDs Setup**: Connect the Green LED to pin 2 and the Orange LED to pin 9.
-2. **Upload the Code**: Use the Arduino IDE to upload the provided `.ino` file to your Arduino board.
+3. **Upload the Code**: Use the Arduino IDE to upload the provided `.ino` file to your Arduino board.

 ## Code Explanation
 The main components of the code include: